colecrouter/astr-201-project/README.md

 - Arduino Uno (or similar)
 - XX GL5516 photoresistors (50mm)
-- BLE wireless module
+- BLE wireless module (we used the HM-18)
 - TODO

+> Note: Be aware of the voltage of your BLE module!

 \*Insert wiring diagram\*

 ## Software

-\*Insert BLE configuration steps\*
+### Arduino

 Downlod the sketch from the `arduino` folder and upload it to your Arduino.
+You may also wish to configure your BLE module using AT commands.

+> The chip we used did not support GATT, so we can't provide a Bluetooth device filter on the website.
+If you are using a chip that does support GATT, you could create your own service and characteristics.

 ### Website